elBukkit/MagicPlugin/Magic/MIGRATION.md

  - Wands with interval casts are no longer cost-free, set cast_interval_cost_free: true to put this back.
  - Removed `add_uses` path parameter.
 You can use `uses` to add uses to an object via a path.

+ - Disabled spell inventory quick-casting (using the drop button) by default You can turn this back on with `allow_inventory_casting: true` but it is not recommended on modern MC versions, since you'll also get a cast of the main spell.

 # 7.9.7

  - Engineering magic has been moved out of the survival configs and into a separate example.